AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/pictures.rst

 1. Download Filezilla Client: https://filezilla-project.org
 2. Install it on your computer.
 3. Log in (details in the "`Omni Common <https://drive.google.com/drive/u/0/folders/1CW8H5OP9cdzvHRyO7IJR2tKHkBD20jUy>`_ → Shared Accounts" file).
 4. Put the pictures you want to upload in the “images” folder.
 Make sure that the pictures are open source (good sources are, e.g., `www.pexels.com <https://www.pexels.com/>`_ or https://unsplash.com) and that they’re not too large (ideally less than 100 KB — you can decrease their file size by using, e.g., https://tinypng.com).
+Here is `how to resize images <https://omnigeneraltips.readthedocs.io/en/latest/generalTips/usefulStuff/pictures.html#how-to-resize-an-image>`_
 5. The images are available at the following URL: ``https://uploads-cdn.omnicalculator.com/folder_name/file_name``.
 For example: https://uploads-cdn.omnicalculator.com/fbimages/car-vs-bike-screenshot.png
 6. You can now add the image to the text using the ``img`` tag, as discussed in the previous section.
 Here's another example: